 What documentation should ship with every order?

 A per-lot Certificate of Analysis covering sterility, endotoxin, benzyl alcohol identity and assay, pH, particulate matter, and container-closure integrity.
-Anything less is insufficient for an audited research environment.
+Anything thinner won't survive an audited research environment.
 See /knowledge-base for our full documentation library.

 About BAC Water Depot: BAC Water Depot supplies research-grade bacteriostatic water to qualified research institutions and laboratory buyers.
 All products are manufactured in an ISO 9001:2015 registered US facility, third-party tested by three independent laboratories, and shipped with a per-lot Certificate of Analysis.
 For research and laboratory use only — not for human or veterinary use.